Meta-C-FSF/Compound/README.md

 building system to write the responding `CMakeLists`.

 In conclusion, Compound is now only tested on GNU/Linux, which runs just well.
-As for MacOS, technically able to run as fine as well.
+As for MacOS, technically able to run as fine as well, with a little adjustment on installation of course.